-Note, if you update the Sprint field for multiple issues via bulk operations, you need to enter the Sprint ID, not Sprint name.
+If you update the Sprint field for multiple issues via bulk operations, you need to enter the Sprint ID, not Sprint name.
 To find the Sprint ID, navigate to an issue in the sprint, hover over the sprint name, and look in the URL for number in the sprint parameter.

-If you want to remove an issue from a sprint, just drag it to the Backlog, or right-click and select Send to Top of Backlog/Bottom of Backlog.
+To remove an issue from a sprint, just drag it to the Backlog, or right-click and select Send to Top of Backlog/Bottom of Backlog.
 You can also edit or bulk edit issues to remove the value from the Sprint field of the issues.

 Once you have chosen which issues to include in your next sprint, you are ready to start the sprint, as described in the 'Starting a sprint' section below.